philou/planning-poker/README.md

 An app to do enable agile teams to do planning poker estimations remotely

+I host an instance on Heroku : https://philous-planning-poker.herokuapp.com/

 ## How to deploy your own in 5 minutes

 This project uses docker, docker-compose and is Heroku ready.
 All you need to do is to install these 3 :